CLASS of 2026 COURSE SELECTION INFO

 -Begin your course selection process

-Class of 2025 Course Selection Form - This form is a writable PDF that can be saved and sent to your counselor.
-You can also use Notability.
+Class of 2026 Course Selection Worksheet- This form is a writable PDF that can be saved and sent to your counselor.

 Some useful links and tutorials for all freshman: